 We've implemented a variety of CSS properties that'll make our login form look more appealing.
 Feel free to customize them.

-We need to include our new stylesheet in our index.html file and therefore we must add the following code to the head section:
+We need to include our new stylesheet in our index.php file and therefore we must add the following code to the head section:

 HTML